ESCOMP/CCPPStandardNames/StandardNamesRules.rst

    representing quantities at the interface between grid cells vertically, use at_interface.

 #.
+By default, *mixing_ratio* refers to mass mixing ratios.
+Volume mixing ratios should be
+   qualified as *volume_mixing_ratio*.
+Mass mixing ratios should contain information regarding with respect to what quantity they are defined, and options are *wrt_dry_air*, *wrt_moist_air*, or *wrt_total_mass*, where *moist_air* refers to dry air plus vapor and *total_mass* refers to dry air plus vapor and hydrometeors.
+A special case exists in the case of mixing ratio of vapor: the standard name *specific_humidity* should be used instead of *mixing_ratio_of_vapor_wrt_moist_air*.
+When referring to soil quantities, *volume_fraction* should be used to express the volumetric soil moisture.

+#.
 If possible, qualifiers should be limited in order to allow for a wide
    applicability of the variable.
 In other words, don't qualify with _for ``_xyz`` unless a variable could not conceivably be used outside of the more